Absence of Relativistic Stars in f(T) Gravity: Reference Frame of a Distant Stationary Observer

+We would like to emphasize that the claim made above is concerned solely with the neutron star solution in $f(T)$ theories of gravity.
+In such a solution, it is expected that the energy density and pressure to have non-zero finite values only up to the radius of the neutron star.
+There could be some exotic spherically symmetric solutions of $f(T)$ gravity for which this is not the case: either pressure or energy density have everywhere non-zero values, or one or both take infinite value at some point.
+Even if such solutions could exist, the existence of them do not contradict the conclusions of this paper.
+We do not claim that no spherical solutions exists, but no neutron star solution exists in the sense of Tolman, Oppenheimer and Volkov.

 One might argue against the conclusion of this section on the grounds that the $f(T)$ theories of gravity lack Lorentz invariance \cite{Sot1,Sot2} and therefore result of this section could be just the artifact of the frame used.
-In an another frame we might not find the same result and relativistic star solution could be natural there.
-If that is so, then we have very strong frame dependent physics: in one frame we have a universe without stars and in the other with stars.
+In an another frame we might not find the same result and relativistic neutron star solution could be natural there.
+If that is so, then we have very strong frame dependent physics: in one frame we have a universe without neutron stars and in the other with neutron stars.
 Such a frame dependent physics seems most bizarre.
 We are against this line of thought.
 As it is commented in \cite{Sot1}, because of absence of local Lorentz invariance one cannot choose vierbein field, but has to determine it from the field equations.
-However, this is computationally very complicated.
-Even though we might not be able to check the possibility of relativistic star solution in all choices of frame corresponding to spherically symmetric background and find if relativistic star solution is possible in one of them, we would like to repeat our analysis for a non--diagonal spherically symmetric metric to see if the same kind of conclusion could be made there.
-The non--diagonal metric we are going to use is Gullstrand--Painlev\'e type.
-A similar metric is used recently in \cite{Wang}.
-There, it is firstly shown that, in the case of Friedmann--Robertson--Walker metric, depending on the choice of frame, one obtains sets of field equations that give contradictory physics.
-Then, the generalized Gullstrand--Painlev\'e metric is used to search spherically symmetric static solutions.
-Curiously, it is shown, in the mentioned coordinate system \cite{Wang}, that the Reissner--Nordstr\"om solution does not exist in $f(T)$ gravity theories other than the teleparallel equivalent of general relativity.
-This result is similar to our result about the absence of relativistic stars in $f(T)$ theories of gravity.
+However, this is very complicated computationally.